 - Using the best practical processes to ensure continued quality of water is provided and identifying opportunities for improvement.

 - Being responsive to customers and stakeholders, while continually providing a consistent, friendly and professional service.

 - Ensuring resources are available, both infrastructure and personnel, to deliver our quality objectives.

 - Regularly reviews objectives with the view of improving the effectiveness of the quality management system.

-- Enables staff to take ownership of the day to day work practices in a safe working environment.
+- Enables staff to take ownership of the day to day work practices.

 - Considers quality, environmental impact and sustainability of our work alongside the operational and financial aspects.

 - Educates staff on the importance of water supply and their role in the quality management system.